djinoz/kindle2joplin/README.md

 1. Connect your Kindle device to your computer via USB
 2. In Joplin, go to Tools → Import Kindle Highlights
 3. Use the file picker to navigate to your Kindle device and select "My Clippings.txt"
-   - This is typically found in the root directory of your Kindle
+   - This may be found in the root or documents(?) directory of your Kindle
 4. In the import dialog:
    - Select a target notebook from the dropdown menu
-   - Choose whether to add author tags
+   - Choose whether to add author tags (in hindsight, I think this might pollute Joplin's tags YMMV)
+   - Use the "Select All Tags" or "Select None Tags" buttons to quickly select or deselect all tags
    - Select any additional tags you want to apply to all imported notes
-   - Use the "Select All Tags" or "Select None Tags" buttons to quickly select or deselect all tags
+   - Use the "Select All" or "Select None" buttons to quickly select or deselect all books
    - Select which books you want to import from the list (all books are selected by default)
-   - Use the "Select All" or "Select None" buttons to quickly select or deselect all books
 5. Click "Import Selected" to start the import process
 6. A progress dialog will show the import status
 7. When complete, click "Close" to finish

 ## TODO

-1. Merge/Diff: Currently subsequent imports may overwrite the note (if it goes into the same notebook).
-I am not convinced the "Duplicate Avoidance Strategy" section is entirely true, it needs more testing **WARNING**.
+1. Merge/Diff: Currently subsequent imports may overwrite the note (if it goes into the same notebook). **WARNING** I am not convinced the "Duplicate Avoidance Strategy" section is entirely true, it needs more testing.
 The approach may be fine if:
   - the note (title, content, tags, anything) hasn't been updated in Joplin.
   - you are only using one kindle
   - you are only importing from the text file and not also importing from https://read.amazon.com/notebook
   - So having deltas and merge may be interesting but a bit of an edge case.
 2. Some occassional fails on the author tag.
-Needs investigating
+Needs investigating...
-3. Consider importing from https://read.amazon.com/notebook (with consideration to the points above)
+3. Maybe implement importing from https://read.amazon.com/notebook (with consideration to the points above)

 ### Project Structure